vfarcic/devops24/manuscript/04-helm.md

     --reuse-values
 ```

-This time we did not specify the Namespace but we did set the `--reuse-values` argument.
+This time we did not specify the Namespace, but we did set the `--reuse-values` argument.
 With it, the upgrade will maintain all the values used the last time we installed or upgraded the Chart.
 The result is an upgrade of the Kubernetes resources so that they comply with our desire to change the tag, and leave everything else intact.

 The output of the `upgrade` command, limited to the first few lines, is as follows.